DerickFernando51/SLIIT/BJT audio amplifier.md

  There is a slight variance between the practical and theoretical values.
 However, these values are acceptable and the circuit can be considered to be midpoint biased.

-This assignment provided a practical understanding of the amplification function of bipolar junction transistors.
+This project provided a practical understanding of the amplification function of bipolar junction transistors.
 I was able to clearly understand the concepts of BJT analysis, optimal PCB design and circuit construction.